reinhardjs/simple-go-api-jwt-mongo/README.md

 ## Credentials
 ```
-# Here is the example body request of user credentials to access `GET /token` endpoint to get the jwt-token
+# Here are the user credentials to access `GET /token` endpoint to get the jwt-token
 1. ADMIN
 {
     "email": "admin@email.com",